Submodular risk measures: Abstract

 \section{Abstract}

-We study submodularity for law-invariant functionals, with special attention to convex risk measures.
-Expected losses are modular, and certainty equivalents are submodular if and only if the underlying loss function is convex.
-Law-invariant coherent risk measures are submodular if and only if they are coherent distortion risk measures, which include the class of Expected Shortfall (ES).
-We proceed to consider four classes of convex risk measures with explicit formulas.
-For shortfall risk measures, we give a complete characterization through an inequality on the Arrow--Pratt measure of risk aversion.
-The optimized certainty equivalents are always submodular, whereas for the adjusted Expected Shortfall (AES) with a nonconvex penalty function, submodularity forces reduction to a standard ES.
-Within a subclass of monotone mean-deviation risk measures, submodularity can hold only in coherent distortion cases.
-In an empirical study of daily US equity returns using rolling historical estimation, no ES submodularity violations are observed, as expected from the exact ES structure of the estimator; VaR shows persistent violations linked to market stress, and AES shows a small percentage of violations.
+We study submodularity for law-invariant functionals, with particular attention to convex risk measures.
+Expected losses are modular, and certainty equivalents are submodular exactly when the loss function is convex.
+Law-invariant coherent risk measures are submodular exactly when they are coherent distortion risk measures, including Expected Shortfall (ES), and several deviation measures are also submodular.
+Beyond positive homogeneity, submodularity is restrictive for convex risk measures.
+We give a complete characterization for shortfall risk measures via the Arrow--Pratt measure of risk aversion, show that optimized certainty equivalents are always submodular, and prove that adjusted Expected Shortfall (AES) is submodular only when it reduces to ES.
+An empirical illustration for daily US equity returns finds no ES submodularity violations, many Value-at-Risk (VaR) violations, and relatively few AES violations.